Patrick is the creator of Cesium and 3D Tiles, and CEO of Cesium.

 Patrick Cozzi, CEO of Cesium, is dedicated to advancing the field of 3D geospatial.
 He is a recognized expert in 3D graphics and mapping technology, open standards, and open-source software.

 Patrick originally designed Cesium to visualize satellites in space while working as a Principal Graphics Architect at Analytical Graphics, Inc., an aerospace software company based in Exton, PA.
 After raising $5M in Series A investment in 2019, Cesium is now its own private entity.
 A complete platform for 3D geospatial data that includes optimization, visualization, and analytics, Cesium is making an impact across industry and government with applications for drones, autonomous vehicles, smart cities, and more.

 A longtime champion of open-source technology, Patrick created the Cesium WebGL engine and 3D Tiles, an OGC Community Standard for streaming massive heterogeneous 3D geospatial datasets.
 He is co-creator of glTF™, the open-standard 3D runtime asset format that has been adopted by Microsoft®, Google®, Oculus®, and NVIDIA®, among others.
-He is also Co-Chair of the Khronos 3D Formats Working Group.
+He is the former Chair of the Khronos 3D Formats Working Group.

 Patrick has authored, edited, or contributed to ten books on mapping, computer graphics, and games, including WebGL Insights and OpenGL Insights, which have been translated to Japanese, and 3D Engine Design for Virtual Globes, which is widely considered the seminal text on the subject.

 He is active in the graphics and geospatial communities—facilitating ecosystems and frequently contributing to academic journals and presenting at conferences such as SIGGRAPH and GDC.
 In 2019, Patrick received the Khronos “Khronie” award for outstanding contributions to open standards.